 By letting emotions rule your investment decisions and processes instead of reason and discipline.
-So, the obvious question is: How does an investor control her/his emotions and avoid making "raw, well educated about market volatility.
-To understand irrational" decisions? position to answer that question.
-Not because I've read dozens of books on behavioural economics (though I have - what a super-exciting guy!), but because I've had front-row seats watching a number roller-coaster ride. of successful investors through the years - investors who've handled their emotions exceptionally well.
+So, the obvious question is: How does an investor control her/his emotions and avoid making "raw, irrational" decisions?
+Well, interestingly, I think I'm in a uniquely good position to answer that question.
+Not because I've read dozens of books on behavioural economics (though I have - what a super-exciting guy!), but because I've had front-row seats watching a number of successful investors through the years - investors who've handled their emotions exceptionally well.
 Yes, the theories and clever experiments of the various authors have been enlightening, but nothing beats real-life evidence, battle-tested proof of what truly works and what doesn't.
 So what have I learned?

-Well, we can't cover it all here (they didn't want to give me the whole magazine), but I'll share two important lessons. that frequently doesn't work.
+Well, we can't cover it all here (they didn't want to give me the whole magazine), but I'll share two important lessons.
+Let's start by looking at an oft-pushed approach that frequently doesn't work.
 The late, great Stephen Covey taught us the importance of injecting time between the stimulus and response.
 He preached hitting the pause button when you're flustered, giving your emotions a chance to settle down.
 Then, in a calmer state, rationally examining your options.
 Many investment educators have endorsed this idea when dealing with nerve-wracking market downturns.
 Sounds wise.
 Who could argue with it?
 I can.

-Covey's outstanding advice works quite effectively when dealing with a triggering event, a one-off rashly when your son tells you that he missed his final exam.
+Covey's outstanding advice works quite effectively when dealing with a triggering event, a one-off stimulus.
+For example, it's very prudent not to react rashly when your son tells you that he missed his final exam.
 Best to take a few moments.
 Actually, best to take a few hours.
 Days even.
 But markets are dynamic.
 Yesterday's gutwrenching decline often continues today.
 And tomorrow.
 Now suddenly you're even more agitated, more fearful.
 And here's the important part: You're also mad.
 At whom?
 Yourself.
 "Why didn't I sell when my gut first told me to?
 What an idiot I am.
 I should have trusted my instincts."
 Fear mixed with anger seldom leads to good decisions.
+You sell.